nerscchris/docs-csm/operations/boot_orchestration/Boot_Orchestration.md

 ### Use the BOS Cray CLI Commands

-BOS utilizes the Cray CLI commands.
-The latest API information can be found with the following command:
+BOS commands are available using the Cray CLI commands.
+For ease of use, the latest version of BOS can be used without specifying the version, but it is recommended that users still specify the version in scripts or documentation, as un-versioned cli command behavior may change.
+API information, including the default api version can be found with the following command:

 ```bash
 cray bos list